-- 6.1 Internal Audit undertake a risk-based analysis to determine the areas to be audited. - The Internal Audit Manager can meet with the Chair of the Audit Committee and the Chief Executive, should he consider the need to do so. - 6.3 All Internal Audit reports are submitted to the Audit Committee for consideration. - 6.4 The Audit Committee monitors the progress made by departments in implementing Internal Audit recommendations. - 6.5 The Internal Audit Manager has regular meetings with the Deputy Chief Executive (Finance and Legal) and the Chief Executive where issues around (amongst others) risk management, corporate governance and health and safety are discussed. - 6.6 Council's anti-fraud measures comply with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA 2014).
-This includes: - Whistle Blowing, Anti Money Laundering and Anti-Fraud, Bribery and Corruption Policies; - A Corporate Anti-Fraud Group; - Anti-fraud training for staff: - Officer and Member Codes of Conduct; - Declaration of Interests: - A qualified Anti-Fraud Officer (shared with another Council); and - A Cyber Security Policy - 6.7 The Council has strengthened its anti-fraud work using anti-fraud software and data analytics.
+- 6.1 Internal Audit undertake a risk-based analysis to determine the areas to be audited. - 6.2 The Internal Audit Manager can meet with the Chair of the Audit Committee and the Chief Executive, should he consider the need to do so. - 6.3 All Internal Audit reports are submitted to the Audit Committee for consideration. - 6.4 The Audit Committee monitors the progress made by departments in implementing Internal Audit recommendations. - 6.5 The Internal Audit Manager has regular meetings with the Deputy Chief Executive (Finance and Legal) and the Chief Executive where issues around (amongst others) risk management, corporate governance and health and safety are discussed. - 6.6 Council's anti-fraud measures comply with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA 2014).
+This includes: - Whistle Blowing, Anti Money Laundering and Anti-Fraud, Bribery and Corruption Policies; - A Corporate Anti-Fraud Group; - Anti-fraud training for staff; - Officer and Member Codes of Conduct; - Declaration of Interests; - A qualified Anti-Fraud Officer (shared with another Council); and - A Cyber Security Policy - 6.7 The Council has strengthened its anti-fraud work using anti-fraud software and data analytics.
 The Council has: - i.
 Procured Interactive Data Extraction and Analysis (IDEA) software.
 This is a Computer Assisted Audit Tool (CAAT) which enables very large amounts of data to be analysed for validity, indications of fraudulent activity, duplicate or erroneous payments or income which the Council has not received.
 This software will enable Internal Audit to undertake checks of a greater quantity of data than was previously possible; - ii.
 Made use of Hooyu which is a powerful data matching tool allowing potential fraudulent activity to be identified; - iii.
 Enhanced checks to identify fraudulent emails coming into the Council; - iv.
-Put information on the website to help protect people against fraud.
+Put information on the website to help protect people against fraud. - 6.8 Internal Audit increased the amount of anti-fraud work during 2019-20 over the previous year.
+Internal Audit have developed an Anti-Fraud Plan and report on work undertaken to the Audit Committee.

-- 6.8 Internal Audit increased the amount of anti-fraud work during 2019-20 over the previous year.
-Internal Audit have developed an Anti-Fraud Plan and report on work undertaken to the Audit Committee. - 6.9 In 2019-20 this anti-fraud work has led to the recovery of three houses valued at over £1 million that were subject to fraudulent activity.
-These properties will now be available to families waiting on the Council's housing register. - 6.10 Our work on reducing Single Person Discount claims was also recognised in the Public Finance publication, which led to several councils contacting Internal Audit seeking our advice on how this had been achieved. - 6.11 As Internal Audit's anti-fraud work has yielded positive results for the Council, more anti-fraud work will be undertaken during 2020-21. - 6.12 The Council will ensure that sufficient capacity is available to fully deliver its Internal Audit plan on a timely basis and the Internal Audit Manager has put in place appropriate processes to ensure that the work undertaken by the section is in accordance with the Public Sector Internal Audit Standards. - 6.13 Responsibility for corporate Risk Management has transferred from the Corporate Service Department to Internal Audit with effect from April 2020.
+- 6.9 In 2019-20 this anti-fraud work has led to the recovery of three houses valued at over £1 million that were subject to fraudulent activity.
+These properties will now be available to families waiting on the Council's housing register. - 6.10 Our work on reducing Single Person Discount claims was also recognised in the Public Finance publication, which led to several councils contacting Internal Audit seeking our advice on how this had been achieved. - 6.11 As Internal Audit's anti-fraud work has yielded positive results for the Council, more antifraud work will be undertaken during 2020-21. - 6.12 The Council will ensure that sufficient capacity is available to fully deliver its Internal Audit plan on a timely basis and the Internal Audit Manager has put in place appropriate processes to ensure that the work undertaken by the section is in accordance with the Public Sector Internal Audit Standards. - 6.13 Responsibility for oversight of the corporate risk management process has been transferred from Corporate Services to Internal Audit with effect from April 2020.
+This role is mainly to ensure that departments comply to the Risk Management Strategy, and the Section 151 Officer will consider independent review of this role.

-7. 2020-21 - COVID-19 Pandemic
+7. 2020-21 - Covid-19 Pandemic